-Pangong Lake in the Himalayas • Earth.com
+Pangong Lake on the Tibetan Plateau - Earth.com

 “In this winter scene, a sheet of cracked ice tops part of the lake,” noted NASA.
 “On the left side, open water appears blue.
-Shallow water offshore of a delta, formed by a small, winding river, appears green.
+Shallow water offshore of a delta, formed by a small, winding river, appears green.”

-Parallel lines along the coastlines of bays are visible in the high-resolution version of this image.
+“Parallel lines along the coastlines of bays are visible in the high-resolution version of this image.
 These lines indicate raised beaches, which formed in the past when lake levels were higher.”

-“Several roads cut across the landscape, including one with switchbacks that ascends a steep slope.
-These roads facilitate tourist travel from both India and China.”
+NASA pointed out that several roads cut across the landscape, including one with switchbacks that ascends a steep slope.
+“These roads facilitate tourist travel from both India and China.”

 Migratory birds at Pangong Lake